 - Look at the active verbs in the assignment—they tell you what you should be doing.
 We’ve included some of these below, with some suggestions on what they might mean.
 (For help with this sort of detective work, see the Writing Center handout titled Reading Assignments.)

-- —give the subject’s meaning (according to someone or something).
+- define—give the subject’s meaning (according to someone or something).
 Sometimes you have to give more than one view on the subject’s meaning.

 Relation words ask you to demonstrate how things are connected.
 Relation words may include:

-- —show how two or more things are similar (and, sometimes, different).
+- compare—show how two or more things are similar (and, sometimes, different).

 Interpretation words ask you to defend ideas of your own about the subject.
 Don’t see these words as requesting opinion alone (unless the assignment specifically says so), but as requiring opinion that is supported by concrete evidence.
 Remember examples, principles, definitions, or concepts from class or research and use them in your interpretation.
 Interpretation words may include:

-- —give reasons or examples to demonstrate how or why something is the truth.
+- prove, justify—give reasons or examples to demonstrate how or why something is the truth.